Immunisation updates and advice

 Australians are being urged to get their flu vaccination early this year to avoid the 'dangerous double-up' of influenza and coronavirus disease (COVID-19).
 Read below and visit our COVID-19 hub for more information.

-To date, 1.5 million doses of Government funded influenza vaccine have been distributed to Victorian Providers.
+To date, over 2.32 million doses of Government funded influenza vaccine have been distributed to Victorian Providers.

 - Children aged six months to less than five years